VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 version number greater than the version of the current, in-memory, instance.

-> "These are technical performance optimizations that can be implemented
+> These are technical performance optimizations that can be implemented
-> on case-by-case basis."
+> on case-by-case basis.
 > Rinat Abdullin (CQRS Advisors Mail List)

 # Messaging and CQRS